cpdundon/BuyAndHold/README.md

 # BuyAndHold
-Demonstrate the power for Buy and Hold investing
+Demonstrate the power of Buy and Hold investing

 This project will establish the power of buy and hold investing.
 A user's portfolio is matched up against a simple no fee index based portfolio.
 This index portfolio is easy to implement via a discount broker.